hvdrew/ts-backend-server/README.md

 # Typescript Server
 This project aims to solve all of the problems I have with backend frameworks by being built from the ground up with no external dependencies.
-Well, it does use Pug and some dev dependencies, but I'm not fucking with those libraries anytime soon.
+Well, it does use Pug and some dev dependencies, but I'm not messing with those libraries anytime soon.

 ### Setup and Usage